 Allied Mobility aims to cater for as many different disability-related transport needs as possible.
 Our solutions for disability cars today include a wide range of vehicle adaptations and wheelchair accessible vehicles, including the lowest Advance Payments available on the UK Motability Cars Scheme.

-Even a few years ago, disability vehicles made to accommodate disabled people travelling in their wheelchairs were relatively rare, not least because of the high cost of such conversions.
+Even a few years ago, disability vehicles for sale to accommodate people travelling in their wheelchairs were relatively rare, not least because of the high cost of such conversions.

 During the 1980s, 90s and early 2000s, fully wheelchair accessible vehicles were largely provided by smallish local disability car suppliers, undertaking one-off conversions.
 Unfortunately this approach could be time-consuming and costly, with the result that disability cars were often too expensive for most disabled people, even where they were eligible for the Motability Scheme.
 Motability Advance Payments ran into thousands of pounds, meaning that owning your own disability car was beyond the reach of most disabled people.